 Here’s how it works:

-1. Sell your RSUs.
+- Sell your RSU.

 In any case, it’s important to consider the costs involved.
-Specifically, you’ll want to know the cost to exercise your options and the cost of the extra alternative minimum tax (AMT) generated from exercising your ISOs.
+Specifically, you’ll want to know the cost to exercise your options and the cost of the extra alternative minimum tax (AMT) generated from exercising your ISO.

 Most actions you take around your stock options will trigger some kind of tax consequence, and evaluating your options to determine which tax bill you’ll get is the most favorable can get complicated.